-EURID the .EU registry has launched the following notice.
-In short...
-Registrants are expected to update their .EU domains to associate their domain's individual ownership, or established organisation to a country of the European Union wherever legal.
+EURID the .EU registry has launched information on Brexit-related domains.
+In short, Registrants are expected to update their .EU domains to associate their domain's individual ownership, or established organization to a country of the European Union wherever legal.
 This of course, no longer includes the United Kingdom.

 Applicable countries in CC format are as follows:

 AT => "Austria",

 BE => "Belgium",